-- FHP4.1 Subject to the provisions of the Rule on Readmission, below, a candidate must register annually unless granted leave of absence by Senate. - FHP4.2 A candidate must register or reregister by not later than the end of registration week, or, if any of the courses begin earlier, by not later than the date on which the first course starts. - FHP4.3 A candidate must register or reregister by not later than 28 February if taking only second semester courses.
+- FHP4.1 Subject to the provisions of the Rule on Readmission, below, a candidate must register annually unless granted leave of absence by Senate. - FHP4.2 A candidate must register or reregister by not later than the end of registration week, or, if any of the courses begin earlier, by not later than the date on which the first course starts.

-- FHP5.1 A candidate: - must comply with the curriculum and course requirements prescribed by Senate which are published in the Programmes of Study and Courses Offered sections of this Handbook. - (ii) must complete approved coursework of a value not less than 144 credits. - FHP5.2 A candidate's curriculum in each year shall be subject to the approval of the Dean and the Head of the Department administering the Degree Programme for which the candidate is registered. - FHP5.3 When registering for courses a candidate shall be required to adhere to the prescribed lecture timetable slots, as documented in the departmental Lecture Timetable.
+FHP5.1 A candidate:

+- must comply with the curriculum and course requirements prescribed by Senate which are published in the Programmes of Study and Courses Offered sections of this Handbook. - (ii) must complete approved coursework of a value not less than 144 credits.

+- FHP5 2 A candidate's curriculum in each year shall be subject to the approval of the Dean and the Head of the Department administering the Degree Programme for which the candidate is registered. - FHP5 3 When registering for courses a candidate shall be required to adhere to the prescribed lecture timetable slots, as documented in the departmental Lecture Timetable.
 A candidate shall inform the Head of the Department in writing of any clash of courses (lectures/tutorials/practicals, etc.) arising from adherence to this Rule immediately it becomes apparent that such a clash exists.
 Except with the permission of the Head of Department, a candidate may not be permitted to register for a course which clashes with another in the lecture timetable.
-In the event of such a clash precedence shall be given, for registration purposes, to courses which are being repeated or undertaken in arrears. - FHP5.4 Except by permission of Senate a candidate may not withdraw from a course which he or she is repeating.
+In the event of such a clash precedence shall be given, for registration purposes, to courses which are being repeated or undertaken in arrears - FHP5.4 Except by permission of Senate a candidate may not withdraw from a course which he or she is repeating.